Catholic Church in England and Wales: Norman Conquest of England and part of Wales

 Control of the English Church passed from the Anglo-Saxons to the Normans following the Norman conquest of England.
 The two clerics most prominently associated with this change were the continental-born Lanfranc and Anselm, both Benedictines.
 Anselm later became a Doctor of the Church.
 A century later, Pope Innocent III had to confirm the primacy of Canterbury over four Welsh churches for many reasons, but primarily to sustain the importance of the Gregorian foundation of Augustine's mission.

 During mediaeval times, England and Wales were part of western Christendom: monasteries and convents, such as those at Shaftesbury and Shrewsbury, were prominent institutions, and provided lodging, hospitals and education.
-Likewise, centres of education like Oxford University and Cambridge University were important.
+Likewise, centres of education such as the University of Oxford and the University of Cambridge were important.
 Members of religious orders, notably the Dominicans and Franciscans, settled in both universities and maintained houses for students.
-Archbishop Walter de Merton founded Merton College, Oxford and three different popes – Gregory IX, Nicholas IV, and John XXII – gave Cambridge the legal protection and status to compete with other European medieval universities.
+Archbishop Walter de Merton founded Merton College, Oxford, and three different popes – Gregory IX, Nicholas IV and John XXII – gave Cambridge the legal protection and status to compete with other European medieval universities.
 Augustinians also had a significant presence at Oxford.
 Osney Abbey, the parent house of the college, lay on a large site to the west, near the current railway station.
 Another Augustinian house, St Frideswide's Priory, later became the basis for Christ Church, Oxford.

 Pilgrimage was a prominent feature of mediaeval Catholicism, and England and Wales were amply provided with many popular sites of pilgrimage.
 The village of Walsingham in Norfolk became an important shrine after a noblewoman named Richeldis de Faverches reputedly experienced a vision of the Virgin Mary in 1061, asking her to build a replica of the Holy House at Nazareth.
-Some of the other holiest shrines were those at Holywell in Wales which commemorated St Winefride, and at Westminster Abbey to Edward the Confessor.
+Some of the other holiest shrines were those at Holywell in Wales, which commemorated St Winefride, and at Westminster Abbey to Edward the Confessor.
 In 1170, Thomas Becket, Archbishop of Canterbury, was murdered in his cathedral by followers of King Henry II and was quickly canonised as a martyr for the faith.
 This resulted in Canterbury Cathedral attracting international pilgrimage and inspired the Canterbury Tales by Geoffrey Chaucer.